markegge/markegge.github.io/index.md

 ## Portfolio

-As a consultant, much of my work cannot be shared publicly.
-Below is a light selection of work I'm proud of and able to share.
+Although much of my professional work cannot be shared publicly, I'm pleased to share here a small sample of representative projects I'm proud of.

 ---